Blog

 | Ongoing monitoring is required | Monitor customers for changes in circumstances that may affect tax residence and refresh self-certifications and tax data when changes are identified.
 Treat CRS as a continuous obligation rather than a one-off exercise. |

-CRS 2 applies to all Financial Institutions in the UK and EU, and now e-money institutions brought into scope for the first time.
+CRS 2.0 applies to all Reporting Financial Institutions in the UK and EU, including e-money institutions now brought in for the first time.
+The standard underneath is identical.
+The legal route differs by region, and so do the exact deadlines.

-CRS requirements are enforceable from the point they apply.
-There is no grace period.
+CRS obligations bite from the moment they apply.
+There is no grace period and no soft launch.

 In the UK, legislation provides for financial penalties where CRS obligations are not met, including: